 WHAT IS IT?

 The XC90 is Volvo’s three-row midsize SUV.
 T5 models come with a 250-hp turbocharged 2.0-liter 4-cylinder engine; T6 models have a 316-hp turbocharged and supercharged 2.0.
 All have an 8-speed automatic transmission.
-Both T5 and T6 are offered in base Momentum and sporty R-Design trim; the luxury Inscription trim level is restricted to the T6.
-T5s offer front-wheel drive or all-wheel drive; T6s are AWD only.
-Available features include integrated second-row booster seats, height-adjustable air suspension, pedestrian and cyclist warning/braking system, lane-departure warning, blind-spot and rear cross-traffic alerts, 360-degree around-view camera, a Park Assist Pilot feature that automatically steers into stall-type spaces, and semi-autonomous Pilot Assist adaptive cruise control that will automatically mimic the speed and steering of a vehicle in front of the XC90 at speeds under 30 mph.
+Both T5 and T6 are offered in base Momentum trim; the luxury Inscription trim level is restricted to the T6.
+The T5 comes with front-wheel drive or all-wheel drive; T6s are AWD only.
+Available features include integrated second-row booster seats, height-adjustable air suspension, pedestrian and cyclist warning/braking system, lane-departure warning, blind-spot and rear cross-traffic alerts, 360-degree around-view camera, a Park Assist Pilot feature that automatically steers into stall-type spaces, and Pilot Assist adaptive cruise control that will automatically mimic the speed and steering of a vehicle in front of the XC90 at speeds under 30 mph.

 VALUE IN CLASS

 When the XC90 was redesigned from the ground up as a 2016 model, it inaugurated a bold new design direction for the Volvo brand and garnered well-deserved rave reviews—and it remains one of the best vehicles in its class.
 A 4-cylinder engine is certainly an unexpected choice for a vehicle of this size and weight, and in base T5 form the XC90’s 2.0 sometimes struggles to move it in a smooth, seamless fashion.
 Despite this, the XC90 has a truly luxurious feel inside and out.
 Its classy presence, long list of desirable features, and class-competitive pricing make it a premium midsize SUV standout.